Ghost Fetish

 Spectrophilia

-A fantasy-based erotic or romantic attraction to ghosts and spirits, or to the idea of an intimate encounter with the supernatural: expressed almost entirely through imagination, folklore, and themed media rather than any real-world act.
+Ghost fetish, clinically spectrophilia, is an erotic or romantic attraction to ghosts and spirits, or to the idea of an intimate encounter with the supernatural.
+It is a fantasy-only interest, expressed through imagination, folklore, and themed media rather than any real-world act.

 - Prevalence